 Also note, that in some cases, publishers do not provide textbooks in electronic format.
 Please contact your subject librarian for alternate material, if a textbook is only available in print format.

 Check the Campus Store for access to electronic textbooks for specific courses.

-Scan and Deliver Service is available to students, faculty and staff who require access to portions of printed works (chapters, articles, etc.) that fall within copyright permissible amounts can make a request through our Scan and Deliver Service.
+Scan and Deliver Service is available to students, faculty and staff who require access to portions of printed works (chapters, articles, etc.) that fall within copyright permissible amounts.
 Requests can be placed through the Library’s online catalogue.

 Accessibility Services in the Library

 For information on accessible formats, media captioning, and shifting to alternate accessible course delivery modes, please visit Library Accessibility Services, or email eLearning and Accessibility Services Librarian, Kelly Dermody: email@example.com